 \section{Introduction}

-The efficiency of photovoltaic (PV) systems is highly dependent on the cleanliness and structural integrity of the solar panels.
-Accumulation of dust, dirt, and bird droppings can reduce energy conversion efficiency by up to 80\%, while undetected physical or electrical damage may lead to long-term degradation and safety risks~\cite{patil2017review, sayyah2014energy}.
-Traditional manual cleaning and even most existing robotic cleaning systems lack the capability to assess the actual contamination or defect levels on the panels~\cite{implementation2024design, jaiganesh2022enhancing, munasinghe2025ijsem, olorunfemi2022solar}.
+The efficiency of PV systems is highly dependent on the cleanliness and structural integrity of the solar panels.
+The accumulation of dust, dirt, and bird droppings can reduce the efficiency of energy conversion by up to 80\%, while undetected physical or electrical damage can lead to long-term degradation and safety risks~\cite{patil2017review, sayyah2014energy}.
+Traditional manual cleaning and even most existing robotic cleaning systems cannot assess the actual contamination or defect levels on the panels~\cite{jaiganesh2022enhancing, olorunfemi2022solar, implementation2024design, munasinghe2025ijsem}.
 Instead, they perform uniform cleaning across the entire surface without distinguishing between clean and contaminated regions.
-This approach not only leads to excessive consumption of water and electrical power but also introduces unnecessary mechanical stress on panels, which can exacerbate existing micro-cracks or electrical faults.
+This approach not only leads to excessive consumption of water and electricity but also introduces unnecessary mechanical stress on panels, thereby exacerbating existing microcracks or electrical faults.

 To address these limitations, we propose an approach that integrates intelligent detection with targeted cleaning strategies.
-UAV-based inspection enables the rapid identification of contaminated areas and the isolation of physically or electrically damaged panels before cleaning, ensuring maintenance efficiency and preventing further damage.
-Once contamination is detected, UGVs or robotic cleaning units can selectively clean only the affected regions, avoiding panels that require repair.
+Unmanned Aerial Vehicle (UAV)-based inspection enables rapid identification of contaminated areas and isolation of physically or electrically damaged panels before cleaning, thereby improving maintenance efficiency and preventing further damage.
+Once contamination is detected, Unmanned Ground Vehicles (UGVs) or robotic cleaning units can selectively clean only the affected regions, avoiding panels that require repair.
 This proposed method reduces resource usage and operational costs while maximizing PV system output, as illustrated in Fig.~\ref{intro-image}.